alensugimoto/lambdac/README.md

 ## Features to Add

-* Add more details to parse exceptions, such as start and end positions.
+- Add more details to parse exceptions, such as start and end positions.
-* Allow undo and redo operations using the command pattern.
+- Allow undo and redo operations using the command pattern.
-* Add help tab to the GUI.
-* Use the MVC architecture pattern.
+- Use the MVC architecture pattern.
-* Allow evaluation using different strategies (applicative order, normal order, call-by-value, and call-by-name).
+- Allow evaluation using different strategies (applicative order, normal order, call-by-value, and call-by-name).
-* Determine if an evaluated expression is behaviorally equivalent to environment variables.
+- Determine if an evaluated expression is behaviorally equivalent to environment variables.
-* Add a REPL to the GUI.
+- Add a REPL to the GUI.
-* Allow variables to be added to the environment with `let`.
+- Allow variables to be added to the environment with `let`.
-* See last paragraph of section 7.1 in TaPL.
+- See last paragraph of section 7.1 in TaPL.
-* See second to last paragraph of section 7.2 in TaPL.
+- See second to last paragraph of section 7.2 in TaPL.
-* Add default environment variables, such as the ones in section 5.2 in TaPL.
+- Add default environment variables, such as the ones in section 5.2 in TaPL.
-* Allow step-by-step evaluation.
+- Allow step-by-step evaluation.

 ## Authors

-* Alen Sugimoto
+- Alen Sugimoto